An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Introduction

 The K\"{o}hler-Roessler's arithmetic Lefschetz fixed point formula has fruitful applications in number theory and in arithmetic geometry.
 One important reason is that the equivariant $R$-genus is closely related to the logarithmic derivative of certain $L$-functions.
 K\"{o}hler-Roessler and Maillot-Roessler have shown in \cite{KR2} and in \cite{MR1} that the Faltings heights and the periods of C.M. abelian varieties can be expressed as a formula in terms of the special value of logarithmic derivative of $L$-functions at $0$.
 Further, in \cite{MR2}, Maillot-Roessler presented a series of conjectures about the relation between several invariants of arithmetic varieties and the special values of logarithmic derivative of Artin $L$-functions at negative integers.
 We hope that our Lefschetz-Riemann-Roch theorem for higher equivariant arithmetic K-groups would be helpful to understand these conjectures.

 The structure of this article is as follows.
 In Section 2, we define the direct image maps between higher equivariant arithmetic K-groups.
-As an opportunity, we recall the analytic torsion for cubes of hermitian vector bundles introduced by D. Roessler in \cite{Roe}, actually our construction is slightly different with but is equivalent to Roessler's construction.
+As an opportunity, we recall the analytic torsion for cubes of hermitian vector bundles introduced by D. Roessler in \cite{Roe}, actually our construction is slightly different to Roessler's construction.
 In Section 3, we discuss certain transitivity property of the direct image maps, the relation of equivariant analytic torsion forms with respect to families of submersions will be presented.
-In the last section, Section 4, we formulate and prove the commutativity of the diagram (\ref{c5}), an accurate computation via the deformation to the normal cone construction is given.
+In Section 4, we formulate and prove the commutativity of the diagram (\ref{c5}), an accurate computation via the deformation to the normal cone construction is given.
+In the last section, Section 5, we attach an appendix on some properties of equivariant analytic torsion forms and immersion formula.
+These purely analytic properties are crucial for the main arguments in this article, the author is very grateful to Prof. Ma Xiaonan for writing this appendix.